 The headline is the 45.7 megapixel images, but there are a lot of features beyond that to make this a compelling camera.

 As much as I like a tripod to be small and easily portable, sometimes you want a more stable tripod, especially for things like panoramas, shooting at night, and long exposure photography.

-I recently picked up a 3 Legged Thing Winston (product links are Amazon affiliate), their largest tripod.
-I picked the 3 Legged Thing for a few reasons, I have one of their Punks Travis tripods, and like it.
+I recently picked up a 3 Legged Thing Winston (buy at Amazon or Adorama, affiliate links), their largest tripod.
+I picked the 3 Legged Thing for a few reasons, I have one of their Punks Travis (buy at Amazon or Adorama, affiliate links) tripods, and like it.
 I use the monopod leg often enough that it is a definite added value.
 The head also comes with a pano clamp on the QR part of the head, so it can be leveled independent of the tripod, critical for panoramas on uneven terrain.
 Continue reading “3 Legged Thing Winston Review”

 Update: The lens is out, but I haven’t picked one up, saving up for a D850 instead.
 Looks like the optical performance should be better than the AF-S, but I have not had a chance to shoot them both.